suthatta/databases/README.md

 select statement.
 MySQL joins (inner, self, left and right) should be explained with demonstration (Employee table with **reportsTo** field and Department table with its PK in Employee table is suitable for this demonstration).

 Promise based JavaScript program with SQL prepared statements should be understood by students.
 The program can be found in the Week2 folder (Credits:
 @remarcmij)

+This class also introduces more clauses (group by, having) in the select statement.
+MySQL joins (inner, self, left and right) should be explained with demonstration
 ### Lesson 3: Database design, normal forms, SQL injection

 Objective: This class invites students to discuss Entity Relationship Diagram (ERD).